 Wednesday is for Prayer It is the night before He suffered.
 The Passover is a people-shaping event in the Jewish calendar.
 It celebrates God’s selection of the Jews out of Egypt.
 It celebrates God’s hearing the suffering of his people and acting for them.
 It celebrates God’s sparing the first-born child of Israel.
 It celebrates God’s … More The Passover Approaches, The Lamb is Ready

 Wednesday is for Prayer 2 O Lord, how long shall I cry for help, and you will not hear?
 Or cry to you “Violence!” and you will not save?
 3 Why do you make me see iniquity, and why do you idly look at wrong?
-Destruction and violence are before me; strife and contention arise. … More Living in a World Gone Mad
+Destruction and violence are … More Living in a World Gone Mad

 Monday is for Discussion Think of all the things we might reasonably surmise are sure bets concerning future events.
 Ready?
 Go.
 The sun will rise.
 The congress will not solve our debt crisis on Monday.
 A politician will prove he or she has zero character and will still ask people to vote for him or … More Betting on the Future and Why Eschatology Matters